iYaffle/Yes-To-CSS/02-starting-with-css.md

 Your Comments
 -------------
 Oh! wait.
 We are not asking for your comment on this tutorial now.
 Not yet, buddy.
 This section tells you how to add some comments to the CSS document.
-Using comments extensively in any programming is always good and advisable.
+Using comments extensively in any programming is always good for better readablity and understanding of the code.

 In CSS to add a comment , start the line with */** and ends with **/*.
 The below example shows how to do that.